twisted/twisted/.github/AI_POLICY.md

  - You either hold the copyright to the changes or have explicit legal authorization to contribute them under this project's license.
  - As the author, you are responsible for understanding every change.
  - You accept full responsibility for it.
- - If you used AI tools in preparing your PR, you must disclose this in the description of your PR.
  - When responding to review comments, you must do so without relying on AI tools.
    Reviewers want to engage directly with you, not with generated responses.
    If you do not engage directly with reviewers, the PR will be closed.

+## Issue/bugs/security reports

+If you used AI tools in preparing your report, you must disclose this in report.

+Proper attribution helps track the evolving role of AI in the development process.

 ## Legal